hoodcodes/hoodcodes.github.io/git/README.md

 ### <span style="color: green">commit staged changes</span>

+Best Practice - is using a commit message template

+if you need to do quick commits inline you can use this:

+`git commit -m "my commit message"`

 ### <span style="color: green">merge branches</span>

+You have 2 branches, branch1 and branch2.
+You want to merge branch1 changes into branch2.

+`git checkout branch2`

+`git merge branch1`

 ### <span style="color: green">deleting a branch</span>

+`git branch -d local_branch_name`

 ### <span style="color: green">deleting commits</span>